TurcoRiccardo/CI2024_lab3/README.md

 Memory consumption is a little lower than the depth-first approach but still too high, we can't always find a solution even for the 8-Puzzle problem if the number of iterations is too low

 ## A*
+For the 8-Puzzle problem we can find a solution with a low number of iterations, we can't always find a solution with higher dimensional problems like 15-Puzzle and so on